How do You Make Mornings Easier With Kids?

 So, create something visual that helps kids remember what they need to do.
 We keep checklists on the fridge that have separate morning and night responsibilities.
 They know that they need to complete the top part before school (and that’s essentially their morning routine).

-Then, practice and rehearse repeatedly, so it becomes second nature to them.
+After the expectations are established, practice and rehearse repeatedly, so it becomes second nature to them.

 Our morning expectations include: